vespa-engine/sample-apps/README.md

 ## [Search as you type and search suggest](incremental-search)

-This sample application demonstrates search as you type where for each key stroke of the user we retrieve the best matching documents.
-It also demonstrate search suggestions (query autocompletion).
+This sample application demonstrates search-as-you-type where for each keystroke of the user, we retrieve the best matching documents.
+It also demonstrates search suggestions (query autocompletion).

 # Sample applications